Kh4l3tH/PySide-Utilities/README.md

 ###### Example:
 See `examples/listview_list.py`

-**Note:** SignalList doesn't have all the functionality a list has yet, since I only added the features I needed myself

 ---
 ## SignalListModel
 Using a SignalList as a source, a SignalListModel ensures that a QListView always shows the latest data of a list